 The Data Protection Act 1998 gives people certain rights in relation to information stored about them.
 The Act applies to all electronic systems for storing information, including images and sound recordings.
-There is a limited media exemption for material aquired for "journalistic, artistic or literary" purposes.
+There is a limited media exemption for material which is acquired for "journalistic, artistic or literary" purposes.